updated on:

 It is challenging to develop a completely unique product or idea.
 If you have not come face to face with a similar proposition it doesn't guarantee that you haven't got competitors.

-You should spend a lot of time learning the market.
+You should spend a lot of time on market research.
 You are lucky if the idea is still unique. (in this case, we recommend to read about the Blue ocean strategy ).

 If you managed to identify some rivals then do the following:

-- Collect as much information as possible about the main competitors.
+• Collect as much information as possible about the competitive landscape.
 Analyze your top three competitors: study the history of development, check what products they offer, learn their unique value proposition, and evaluate if you can offer something better.

 To know better how to behave in a highly competitive market place read Red Ocean Strategy: How to Overcome Competition.